bocai-bca/Duckov_KazooMidiSheet/README.md

 - The running speed of Midi Roller isn't matched to the BPM of the midi the playing.
 (But you can fix it by set the speed multiplier manually)
 - Notes' position of pitch aren't correct/precision.
 (But you can fix it by set the Xoffset or Xmultiplier manually)
 - Notes' length aren't correct/precision.
 (Well this is a trouble yet, but you still can try to fix it by set the LengthMultiplier manually)
 - Notes' reach time aren't correct/precision.
-(Well this is a trouble yet too, but you also able to try to fix it by set the Yoffset manually)
+(Well this is a trouble yet too, but you're also able to try to fix it by set the Yoffset manually)

 # Other libraries used